csiro/soilspec.format/README.md

 * Add an example file in a sub-directory under `inst/extdata` named to reflect the file format.
 The file should start with `example` and end in the suffix used for files of the format.
+In fact, it doesn't matter what the prefix of the file is but the suffix does matter (unlike the empty file referred to in a step below).
 Ensure there are no IP concerns with making the file available in the library.

 * Create a file path function in `R/file_paths.R` to access this file.
 This function can be used for testing and by users of the library.